Why Mt Shasta?

 I don’t usually recommend hotels, but in this case I do recommend the wonderful Tree House Inn in the town of Mt Shasta, a Best Western that’s more like a resort hotel than a typical roadside Best Western (no, they don’t pay me to say this).
 I try to stay there pretty much every time I go to Mt Shasta, but I’ve also stayed in Yreka or Redding when the Tree House was full — the drive to and from Mt Shasta from either place each day is bearable.
-Dunsmuir is also an option, much closer to Mt Shasta than Redding or Yreka, but I don’t have any experience with staying there.
+Dunsmuir is also an option, much closer to Mt Shasta than Redding or Yreka, but I don’t have any direct experience with staying there.
+There are quite a few good choices on AirBnB as well.
 There are also campgrounds at places like Castle Crags State Park (fairly close to Mt Shasta) and elsewhere in the area, but I don’t have any experience with them either.

-Mt Shasta has at least a couple of supermarkets — one of them, Ray’s, is right near the Tree House Inn — and there’s a handful of cafes and restaurants in Mt Shasta within easy walking distance of the Tree House, but don’t expect hipster food or too many gourmet options.
+Mt Shasta has at least a couple of supermarkets — one of them, Ray’s, is right near the Tree House Inn — and there’s a handful of cafes and restaurants in Mt Shasta within easy walking distance of the Tree House, but don’t expect too many gourmet options, even given the recent hipsterization that the place is seeing.
 The Fifth Season, on the corner of Mt Shasta Boulevard and Lake Street, has boots, skis, clothes, etc., for sale, plus some gear rentals as well.

 Things To Do